-Topic 2 - Students explore the physics of motion with particular emphasis on car design and safety.
-Students explore the ergonomic design features of cars that reduce drag forces.
-They also explore safety features that reduce impact forces on passengers in the case of an accident and driver behaviours to reduce the likelihood of an accident.
-Working in collaboration students then apply this knowledge to their own design.
-Using the principles of the engineering design cycle, students refine their model with the aim of building an efficient model car incorporating safety design features.
-Students demonstrate success by creating 3D CAD designs and building their model using a combination of 3D printing and handcrafting from more traditional materials.
+Topic 2 - Students study the structural and mechanical properties of everyday plastics, and materials used in construction.
+They calculate the forces exerted on structures when a load is exerted and determine the ability of materials to perform tasks without failing.
+Working in collaboration students then apply this knowledge to their own design for a crane arm.
+Using the principles of the engineering design cycle, students refine their model with the aim of building an efficient and effective model to move a load from one point to another.
+Students demonstrate success by creating 3D CAD designs and building their model using a combination of 3D printing, 2D design and laser cutting of structural elements, and constructing a well resolved model that is designed to maximise strength and minimise material waste.